ktorio/ktor-documentation/topics/caching.md

 After installing `CachingHeaders`, you can [configure](#configure) caching settings for various content types.

 ## Configure caching {id="configure"}
-To configure the `CachingHeaders` feature, you need to define the [options](https://api.ktor.io/%ktor_version%/io.ktor.features/-caching-headers/-configuration/options.html) function to provide specified caching options for a given content type.
+To configure the `CachingHeaders` plugin, you need to define the [options](https://api.ktor.io/%ktor_version%/io.ktor.features/-caching-headers/-configuration/options.html) function to provide specified caching options for a given content type.
 The code snippet below shows how to add the `Cache-Control` header with the `max-age` option for CSS:

 ```kotlin
 install(CachingHeaders) {